Environmental Menu

 Site History

-The former Camp Swift Formerly Used Defense Site property is in Bastrop County, Texas, approximately one mile northeast of Bastrop and 20 miles east of Austin.
+The Camp Swift Formerly Used Defense Site (FUDS) property is located in Bastrop County, Texas, approximately one mile northeast of Bastrop and 20 miles east of Austin.
 Former Camp Swift is bordered to the north by Federal Highway 290, to the east by State Highway 21, and to the west by State Highway 95.
 Lake Bastrop is located within the FUDS boundary.
 The former Camp Swift FUDS consists of approximately 29,280 acres and was used by the United States Army from 1942 to 1947 as an infantry replacement training camp which was composed of overlapping small arms ranges, grenade courts, mortar range, artillery impact areas, ammunition storage area, training maneuver areas, and a demolition area.
 The Texas Army National Guard currently occupies approximately 11,700 acres of former Camp Swift.

 MRS-2